tsuga/aurora-data-api/README.rst

-aurora-data-api - A Python DB-API 2.0 client for the AWS Aurora Serverless v1 and v2 Data API
+aurora-data-api-async - A Python DB-API 2.0 client for the AWS Aurora Serverless v1 and v2 Data API with aiobotocore
 =============================================================================================

 Installation
 ------------
 ::

-    pip install aurora-data-api
+    pip install aurora-data-api-async

 Prerequisites
 -------------